 - Electronic Structure: The oxidation number provides insight into the electron distribution within the molecule.

 In NH3, hydrogen is more electronegative than nitrogen.
 Electronegativity is the measure of an atom's ability to attract shared electrons in a chemical bond.
-Since hydrogen is more electronegative, it is assigned a positive oxidation number (+1).
-Consequently, nitrogen must have a negative oxidation number to balance the overall charge of the molecule.
+Plus, since hydrogen is more electronegative, it is assigned a positive oxidation number (+1).
+Because of this, nitrogen must have a negative oxidation number to balance the overall charge of the molecule.

 Each hydrogen atom contributes +1 to the overall oxidation state, totaling +3 for the three hydrogen atoms.
 To maintain a neutral molecule, the nitrogen atom must have an oxidation number of -3.
-This means that nitrogen effectively gains three electrons in its bonding with hydrogen, thus achieving a stable electron configuration.
+What this tells us is nitrogen effectively gains three electrons in its bonding with hydrogen, thus achieving a stable electron configuration.

 Common Mistakes to Avoid